vanessapaganotto-dev/evaluation-php-et-sql-1/README_EN.md

 For the French version of this README, please [click here](README.md).

-# Hotel Booking Application - PHP & SQL
+# School Management Application - PHP & SQL

 ## Description

-This simple application manages hotel room bookings.
+This application manages students enrolled in a school as well as their participation in sports activities.
-It is developed in object-oriented PHP and uses a MySQL database to store information about clients, hotels, rooms, and reservations.
+It is developed in object-oriented PHP with a SQL database to store information about students, sports, and their registrations.

-The application allows:
+Main features include:
-- Management of clients (name, email)
+- Management of students (first name, last name, class)
-- Management of hotels (name, address)
+- Management of sports offered by the school
-- Management of rooms (room number and associated hotel)
+- Associating students with sports via registrations
-- Creation and viewing of reservations with start and end dates
+- Viewing lists of students by sport and sports by student

 ---